Intentionally working at something repeatedly in order to become proficient.

 That is until I injured my back doing yard work, and I was forced to make changes for the sake of my body!

 By investing the time to learn about yoga and movement, then practicing it consistently, I became more proficient at yoga.
-Over time my knowledge has continued to expand and my proficiency has continued to increase.
-I did this all on my own with very few actual yoga classes attended.
-I created a practice that keeps me virtually pain-free, and especially fit for a guy eligible for senior discounts.
+Over time my knowledge has continued to expand.
+My proficiency has continued to increase.

 WHY EVERY BUSINESS OWNER NEEDS A PRACTICE